 Listed below are three common injuries seen in musicians.

-Compression on the median nerve as it travels through wrist
+- Carpal Tunnel Syndrome: Compression on the median nerve as it travels through the wrist

-Causes numbness or tingling in the ring and little fingers especially when elbow is bent, weakness in the hand, and difficulty with finger coordination
+- Causes numbness or tingling in the ring and little fingers especially when the elbow is bent, weakness in the hand, and difficulty with finger coordination

 Injury Prevention Strategies:

 It is important for guitarists and all musicians to be aware of common injuries and to place a strong emphasis on injury prevention strategies.
 No matter if you are first learning to play or are working on your latest album, it is easy to find yourself losing track of time or forgetting about proper technique.
 To ensure that you can maintain your new favorite hobby or have a long-lasting career, it is important to follow these injury prevention strategies:

 - Warm up with gentle stretches and easy guitar technique exercises to prepare for your session.

 - Check your guitar to make sure the strap is comfortable, and that the guitar is positioned correctly on your body.